kovidgoyal/calibre/manual/gui.rst

 .. _tag_browser:

-Tag Browser
+Tag browser
 -------------
 .. image:: images/tag_browser.png
    :class: float-left-img

-The Tag Browser allows you to easily browse your collection by Author/Tags/Series/etc. If you click on any item in the Tag Browser, for example the author name Isaac Asimov, then the list of books to the right is restricted to showing books by that author.
+The Tag browser allows you to easily browse your collection by Author/Tags/Series/etc. If you click on any item in the Tag browser, for example the author name Isaac Asimov, then the list of books to the right is restricted to showing books by that author.
 You can click on category names as well.
 For example, clicking on "Series" will show you all books in any series.

 The first click on an item will restrict the list of books to those that contain or match the item.
 Continuing the above example, clicking on Isaac Asimov will show books by that author.
 Clicking again on the item will change what is shown, depending on whether the item has children (see sub-categories and hierarchical items below).
 Continuing the Isaac Asimov example, clicking again on Isaac Asimov will restrict the list of books to those not by Isaac Asimov.
 A third click will remove the restriction, showing all books.
 If you hold down the Ctrl or Shift keys and click on multiple items, then restrictions based on multiple items are created.
 For example you could hold Ctrl and click on the tags History and Europe for finding books on European history.
-The Tag Browser works by constructing search expressions that are automatically entered into the Search bar.
-Looking at what the Tag Browser generates is a good way to learn how to construct basic search expressions.
+The Tag browser works by constructing search expressions that are automatically entered into the Search bar.
+Looking at what the Tag browser generates is a good way to learn how to construct basic search expressions.

 Items in the Tag browser have their icons partially colored.
 The amount of color depends on the average rating of the books in that category.
-So for example if the books by Isaac Asimov have an average of four stars, the icon for Isaac Asimov in the Tag Browser will be 4/5th colored.
+So for example if the books by Isaac Asimov have an average of four stars, the icon for Isaac Asimov in the Tag browser will be 4/5th colored.
 You can hover your mouse over the icon to see the average rating.

 The outer-level items in the tag browser, such as Authors and Series, are called categories.
 You can create your own categories, called User Categories, which are useful for organizing items.
-For example, you can use the User Categories Editor (click :guilabel:`Alter Tag Browser->Manage authors, series, etc->Manage User Categories`) to create a user category called Favorite Authors, then put the items for your favorites into the category.
+For example, you can use the User Categories Editor (click :guilabel:`Alter Tag browser->Manage authors, series, etc->Manage User Categories`) to create a user category called Favorite Authors, then put the items for your favorites into the category.
 User categories can have sub-categories.
 For example, the user category Favorites.Authors is a sub-category of Favorites.
 You might also have Favorites.Series, in which case there will be two sub-categories under Favorites.
 Sub-categories can be created by right-clicking on a user category, choosing "Add sub-category to ...", and entering the sub-category name; or by using the User Categories Editor by entering names like the Favorites example above.

 You can search user categories in the same way as built-in categories, by clicking on them.
 There are four different searches cycled through by clicking:
     1. "everything matching an item in the category" indicated by a single green plus sign.